-- Up to \$50 per calendar quarter and must be ordered through Convey Health Solutions. - Convey Health Solutions will mail to each member a catalogue that lists items and costs and process to request and receive OTC items. - Orders will be shipped to your home. - Unused balances at the end of each benefit period will not be carried over to the next benefit period. - If you have questions, or would like to order by phone please call Convey Health Solutions 1-800-695-5306 (TTY 711), Monday through Friday, 8:00a.m.
+- Up to \$85 per calendar quarter and must be ordered through Convey Health Solutions. - Convey Health Solutions will mail to each member a catalogue that lists items and costs and process to request and receive OTC items. - Orders will be shipped to your home. - Unused balances at the end of each quarter will not be carried over to the next quarter. - If your order total exceeds your quarterly amount, you may use a credit card to pay the remaining balance. - If you have questions, or would like to order by phone please call Convey Health Solutions 1-800-695-5306 (TTY 711), Monday through Friday, 8:00 a.m.
 11:00 p.m.
+EST.

-You pay a \$0 copay for covered OTC items.
+You pay a \$0 copayment for covered OTC items.

-\Amounts you pay, if any, for non-Medicare covered services do not apply to your out-of-pocket maximum
+Amounts you pay, if any, for non-Medicare covered services do not apply to your out-of- pocket maximum

-Partial hospitalization services
+Partial hospitalization services and Intensive outpatient services

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.